The Utility Billing Office is responsible for the monthly billing and collection of Water, Sewer, and Trash user charges.

 Please Help make recycling happen by preparing your recyclable materials as requested.
-What can be recycled and how these materials have to be prepared is determined by the businesses that makes products from recycled materials.
+What can be recycled and how these materials have to be prepared is determined by the businesses that make products from recycled materials.
 Careful preparation and separation of recyclables is important.
 Manufacturers require clean and contaminant-free materials to make new products.
 Unsorted or improperly prepared materials will be left at the curb with an explanation.
 Please, no trash.
 Non-recyclable items will be left in the recycling container.
 Please dispose with garbage.
 The following items are part of the curbside recycling program.

-Viewed from the edge, corrugated cardboard looks like this: -Remove packing materials, such as foam, peanuts & bubblewrap. -All paste board boxes must have wax liner removed, including cereal boxes. -Flatten boxes and place beneath recycling container. -Cereal or other paperboard boxes OK. -NO wax-coated milk cartons or boxes. -NO juice containers.
+-Viewed from the edge, corrugated cardboard looks like this: -Remove packing materials, such as foam, peanuts & bubblewrap. -All paste board boxes must have wax liner removed, including cereal boxes. -Flatten boxes and place beneath recycling container. -Cereal or other paperboard boxes OK. -NO wax-coated milk cartons or boxes. -NO juice containers.

 -Please drain completely. -Aluminum & steel beverage cans will be separated automatically at the Recycling Center. -You may flatten cans to save space.

 -Rinse clean. -Paper labels OK -Place lid inside can and pinch end close to keep lid inside.